Subscribe to our newsletter

 Introduction

-Production monitoring and measuring and optimizing performance is crucial to ensure the competitiveness and profitability of companies.
-Among the key indicators used for this purpose, the OEE (Overall Equipement Effectiveness , the Overall Production Effectiveness , and the Economic Efficiency occupy a preponderant place.
+Production monitoring and measuring and optimizing performance is crucial to ensure the competitiveness and profitability of industries 4.0.
+Among the key indicators used for this purpose, the OEE (Overall Equipement Effectiveness , the TRG (Overall Production Effectiveness) , and the TRE (Economic Efficiency) occupy a preponderant place.
 These indicators provide a comprehensive view of the efficiency of production processes, resource management and the economic impact of operations.
-This article aims to explore OEE and OEE in detail, highlighting their differences, their calculation methods, and the importance of their monitoring for continuous performance improvement.
+This article aims to explore OEE and TRG in detail, highlighting their differences, their calculation methods, and the importance of their monitoring for continuous performance improvement.
 By providing real-world examples and practical advice, we aim to equip professionals and policymakers with the knowledge needed to use these indicators to their full potential.

 Understanding the OEE (Overall Equipement Effectiveness)